 Duke students and faculty have numerous opportunities to study and learn all over the world.
-Our three main international programs are the Duke-National University of Singapore Graduate Medical School, the Duke Global Health Institute and Duke Kunshan University.
+Our three main international programs are the Duke-National University of Singapore Medical School, the Duke Global Health Institute and Duke Kunshan University.

 Duke and the National University of Singapore (NUS) signed a formal agreement in April 2005 under which the two institutions would partner to establish a new medical school in Singapore.